debops/debops/docs/code-standards-policy.rst

 - role should allow for use by other roles through dependent variable mechanism.
-This way different roles can pass configuration data to other services if needed; for example a webserver role can request the firewall management role to open specific ports when certain conditions are met.
+This way different roles can pass configuration data to other services if needed; for example a web server role can request the firewall management role to open specific ports when certain conditions are met.

 - avoid use of hard dependencies in roles (those defined in the